jorgebucaran/hyperapp/docs/keys.md

 If new elements are added to the list, the position of the keyed element will change.

-Using a key in this way, we make sure <samp>hyper</samp> is always inserted at the right position instead of mutating its siblings for the same result.
+Using a key in this way, we make sure the keyed element is always inserted at the right position instead of mutating its siblings to obtain the same result.